Hydrocephalus Glossary

 arachnoid

 A web-like membrane covering the brain.
-Lies between the dura and pia matter.
+Located between the dura and pia matter.

 arachnoid villi

-The protrusions in the arachnoid where the CSF reabsorbed into the blood stream
+The protrusions in the arachnoid where the CSF is reabsorbed into the blood stream

 Arnold-Chiari malformation